zzw890827/aws-sap-questions/第3套/README.md

     </details>

-33. An organization is planning to host a Wordpress blog as well as joomla CMS on a single instance launched with VPC.
+33. An organization is planning to host a Wordpress blog as well as Joomla CMS on a single instance launched with VPC.
 The organization wants to create separate domains for each application using Route 53.
 The organization may have about ten instances each with these two applications.
 While launching each instance, the organization configured two separate network interfaces (primary + secondary ENI) with their own Elastic IPs to the instance.
 The suggestion was to use a public IP from AWS instead of an Elastic IP as the number of elastic IPs allocation per region is restricted in the account.
 What action will you recommend to the organization?

     - [ ] A. I agree with the suggestion but will prefer that the organization should use separate subnets with each ENI for different public IPs.
     - [ ] B. I do not agree as it is required to have only an elastic IP since an instance has more than one ENI and AWS does not assign a public IP to an instance with multiple ENIs.
-    - [ ] C. I do not agree as AWS VPC does not attach a public IP to an ENI; so the user has to use only an elastic IP only.
+    - [ ] C. I do not agree as AWS VPC does not attach a public IP to an ENI; so, the user must use only an elastic IP only.
     - [ ] D. I agree with the suggestion, and it is recommended to use a public IP from AWS since the organization is going to use DNS with Route 53.

     <details>